 - There is a money machine if you have a card that is plus/access or one of the other international companies that allows you to draw dough off of your card.
-Go down to Malastranské Namestí, take the street that leads to Charles Bridge and on the left side is a machine. - You can park your car up Trizste Street in the Aria Hotel garage.
+Go down to Malastranské Namestí, take the street that leads to Charles Bridge and on the left side is a machine. - You can park your car up around the corner in the hotel garage.
 The garage is guarded 24 hours a day and is 500 CZK per day.
 Don't park on the streets around here, they are all Blue Zone, which is for permit holders in the downtown area.
-You risk a boot and possible towing if you park in a blue area. - There's a nice vegetable up Trizste Street on the right.
+You risk a boot and possible towing if you park in a blue area - There's a swell little shop next door where you can buy a few essentials, plus there's a nice vegetable shop down the street on the left.
 There's also a small kitchen shop and drug store at Karmelitska (where the trams run) where you can get soap, shampoo, whatever.
-There's also a bakery on Karmelitska just to the left - Trams are nearby, numbers 22 and 23 cut across town to Tesco department store (the stop is Narodni Třida) where you can shop (take the trams heading back towards the apartment).
+There's an excellent new bakery called The Bake Shop which is a five minute walk from here.
+Take the last right before the Charles Bridge on Lazenska and it's right on the corner.
+There's also a bakery on Karmelitska just to the right. - Trams are nearby, numbers 22 and 23 cut across town to Tesco department store (the stop is Narodni Třida) where you can shop (take the trams heading back towards the apartment).
 Or you can take them up past the castle and walk down through it (take the tram away from the apartment).
 Tickets for both the tram and the metros are available from Tabak stores.
 The 15 CZK tickets are good for a single ride for 15 minutes and the 20 CZK tickets are good for use on multiple means of transport (two different trams, a tram and metro) for an hour.
-It's a good idea to buy about 200 CZK worth of tickets and keep 'em in your wallet/purse so you can hop on a tram or metro any time you feel like it.
-If you are here for a while longer, check into buying a multiple day pass which costs 200 CZK for three days.
+It's a good idea to buy about 100 CZK worth of tickets and keep 'em in your wallet/purse so you can hop on a tram or metro any time you feel like it.
+If you are here for a while longer, check into buying a multiple day pass which costs 200 CZK.
 They are good on all forms of public transport.
 Remember to time-stamp your ticket in the tram or metro when you get on.
-If it's not validated you can get fined. - • - Metro A is also close by, at Malostranské, which is left out of the square.
+If it's not validated you can get fined

+- Metro A is also close by, at Malostranské, which is left out of the square.
 It should take you about ten minutes to walk there or you can take a tram 22, or 23 one stop (away from the flat).
 Remember to time-stamp your ticket in the tram or metro when you get on.
-If it's not validated you can get fined.

-• The main Post Office is on Jindřišska, near the middle of Wenceslas Square.
+If it's not validated you can get fined. - The main Post Office is on Jindřišska, near the middle of Wenceslas Square.
 Letters are 13 CZK to post to the US, 9 CZK inside of Europe and postcards are 9 CZK to just about anywhere.